research-centre-rez/student-signpost/dockerized-script.md

 ```

 ### Data mounting
 We define standard for mounting configuration, inputs and outputs as well as what should be in the ouputs.
-For mounting use this docker params:
+For mounting use these docker params:
 ```
 -v /path/to/inputs/directory:/inputs:ro
 -v /path/to/output/directory:/outputs